-- BEST LUXURY VILLAS: Villa Octo
+- BEST LUXURY HOTELS:

-- BEST HOTELS FOR FAMILIES: Amirandes, Cretan Malia Park,
+- BEST HOTELS FOR FAMILIES:

-Roughly speaking, the north coast is developed and is home to the main cities and also most of the beach resort towns.
 Crete is divided into four provinces, each headed up by a regional capital on the north coast – Chania, Rethymnon, Heraklion, and Agios Nikolaos.
 The coastline between these cities is the busiest and most developed part of the island.

-The main cities and towns on the north coast are linked by regular buses – each regional capital has buses going to the south of its region.
+The main cities and towns on the north coast are linked by road and regular buses – each regional capital has buses going to the south of its region.
 Be aware that roads and bus routes in the south are sparse, it’s easier to plan an itinerary that takes in one region or travels along the north coast.
 Crossing the south of the island is difficult.

 Crete is a large island – the fifth largest in the Mediterranean – and you can find whatever you’re looking for in each region.
-Therefore it can be easier to decide on arrival airport/port first, or any attractions that you particularly want to visit, in order to narrow down where to stay.
+Therefore it can be easier to decide on arrival airport/port first, or any attractions that you particularly want to visit, to narrow down where to stay.